 - Young people aged 16 to 24 years old – Not in Education Employment or Training (NEET) – improving mental health and education outcomes through sustainable construction.

 - Asylum seekers and refugees – on English language acquisition and mental health improvement programmes through sustainable construction.

-They have recently published clinical research showing how sustainable construction can improve depression and anxiety.
+They have now published clinical research showing how sustainable construction can improve depression and anxiety.
 You can access this paper here.

 Down to Earth used their first investment for proof of concept work to develop the designs necessary to complete construction of six residential buildings that will form part of an affordable housing development scheme based in Swansea.

 They used their second investment to develop a site upon which they can manufacture their buildings and deliver training.